shubhanshu02/derver/README.md

 3. Render HTML Pages at `/` (To be switched to templates)
 4. Convert Dart code to client-side JavaScript

-## Phase 1

-For the phase 1 of the development, the points 1 and 2 are kept at priority.
-Serving the HTML part statically from `public` folder.

 ## Credits

 This project is created using [Shelf](https://pub.dev/packages/shelf) from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).
+Random API used from [here](https://jsonplaceholder.typicode.com/users).

-Photos: These were all captured by my phone camera.
+Photos were all captured by my phone camera.